-The bond bank maintains a pooled program reserve fund for the 2005 resolution bonds, funded at approximately \$38.9 million as of April 30, 2013, backed by a moral obligation of the state established by state statute requiring establishment of a reserve and that the bond bank seek a general fund appropriation in the event of a borrower's payment default.
-This pledge was strengthened with the bond bank's commitment to seek a standing appropriation for these bonds, and the state's subsequent appropriation, beginning in fiscal 2010.
+The bond bank maintains a pooled program reserve fund for the 2005 resolution bonds, funded at approximately \$42.5 million as of Dec.
+31, 2013, backed by a moral obligation of the state established by state statute requiring establishment of a reserve and that the bond bank seek a general fund appropriation in the event of a borrower's payment default.
+This pledge was strengthened with the bond bank's commitment to seek a standing appropriation for these bonds and the state's subsequent appropriation, beginning in fiscal 2009.

 The 'AA' rating on bonds issued under the 2010 GO resolution, two notches below the state's GO rating, has an underlying annual appropriation pledge of the local borrowers and incorporates the state's moral obligation for reserve fund replenishment.
 However, the rating also reflects the absence of the bond bank's pledge to seek a standing appropriation for state general fund resources to be used in the event of a program reserve draw.
-Bonds issued under this resolution have benefited from a standing appropriation in the state's recent fiscal year budgets, including the legislatively approved budget awaiting transmittal to the governor for consideration for fiscal 2014.
+Bonds issued under this resolution have benefited from a standing appropriation in the state's recent fiscal year budgets, including the enacted budget for the fiscal year that began on July 1, 2013 and the governor's proposed state budget for the fiscal year that begins on July 1, 2014.

 Similarly, the 'AA' rating on bonds issued under various revenue bond resolutions incorporates many of the same credit factors as those for bonds issued under the 2010 resolution.
 Issuers' revenue pledge for bond repayment is enhanced by the state's moral obligation pledge for reserve fund replenishment; however, the rating reflects the absence of the bond bank's pledge to seek a standing appropriation for state general fund resources to be used in the event of a program reserve draw.
 These bonds have also benefited from the inclusion of a standing appropriation in the state's recent fiscal year budgets.
-Following the issuance of the 2013 series two bonds, only two stand-alone revenue bond issues will remain outstanding.
+Currently, there is only one stand-alone revenue bond issue outstanding.

 The bond bank was established in 1975 to provide access to low-cost capital financing for Alaska local governments.
-Not inclusive of the current sale, approximately \$680 million in 2005 GO resolution bonds are currently outstanding; the new bonds are the 26th under the 2005 GO resolution.
-Total bond bank obligations outstanding at any one time may not exceed \$1 billion; not inclusive of the current sale, the total amount outstanding as of May 1, 2013 was approximately \$781.4 million.
+Not inclusive of the current sale, approximately \$768.8 million in 2005 GO resolution bonds are currently outstanding; the new bonds are the 28th under the 2005 GO resolution.
+Total bond bank obligations outstanding at any one time may not exceed \$1 billion; including the current sale, the total amount outstanding will be approximately \$909.3 million, inclusive of debt issued under a 1976 bond resolution and other obligations.
+The bond bank reports that it has proposed an increase in its debt limit to \$1.25 billion.
+The proposal is expected to be discussed in the 2014 legislative session.

 As noted above, the moral obligation for the bonds was strengthened by inclusion in the state's annual budget, beginning in fiscal 2010, of an appropriation to restore any deficiency in the 2005 program reserve fund.
 Further protections include a state intercept of local aid for borrowers and the ability to access a bond bank custodian account.
-The custodian account, bolstered by recent state deposits, prior reserve releases, and funded at approximately \$24.4 million as of April 30, 2013, is expected to be utilized for deposits to the pooled program reserve fund on this, and upcoming, bond issues.
+The custodian account, bolstered by recent state deposits, prior reserve releases, and funded at approximately \$24 million as of Dec.
+31, 2013, is expected to be utilized for deposits to the pooled program reserve fund on this, and upcoming, bond issues.